 - 3/4 cup semisweet chocolate chips

-Pour in the semi-sweet chocolate chips and stir.
+- Pour in the peanut butter, butterscotch, and chocolate chips and stir.